qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

    :width: 4.0in
    :include-source:

-Finally, :func:`qutip.solver.floquet.fmmesolve` consider the ``e_ops`` to always be in the laboratory basis, thus we can simply use:
+Finally, :func:`qutip.solver.floquet.fmmesolve`  always expects the ``e_ops`` to be specified in the laboratory basis (as for other solvers) and we can calculate expectation values using:

     output = fmmesolve(H, psi0, tlist, [sigmax()], e_ops=[num(2)], spectra_cb=[noise_spectrum], T=T, args=args)
     p_ex = output.expect[0]